Transfer Credit for newly admitted students

 I completed more than 60 transferable credits and would like to “swap” some of my credit.
 Who do I talk to?

 First talk to an academic advisor about which courses are most helpful for your specific program.
-Then contact us, and include your SFU student number.
-You will need to detail exactly which courses you would like to be reduced to zero credits and which courses you would like added to your 60 credit total.
+Then contact us via Ask a Question on our Future Students site, and include your SFU student number.
+You will need to detail exactly which courses you would like to be reduced to zero credits and which courses you would like added to your 60-credit total.